HenrikTorp/CNN_PyTorch_digit_recog/README.md

 # Digit Recognizer with PyTorch

 This project implements a **Convolutional Neural Network (CNN)** using PyTorch to recognize handwritten digits.
-The model is designed to process images more effectively by leveraging convolutional layers, which focus on local patterns in the image (e.g., edges, shapes).
+The model processes images more effectively by leveraging convolutional layers, which focus on local patterns in the image (e.g., edges and shapes).

+It achieves much better results than the fully connected network I previously made using only NumPy, reaching 99.21% accuracy on a dataset of custom drawn digits after being trained on the MNIST dataset.
+This shows the model has generalized well and performs strongly on new data even without any fine-tuning.

+Another significant contributor in this improvement was data augmentation: by applying random distortions to the digits in the MNIST dataset, the effective size of the training set was increased and the model became more robust to variations.
+When drawing digits, the CNN is noticeably better at handling distorted or unusual digits than the previous fully connected neural network, which did not use data augmentation.

 ## Features
 - **Two Convolutional Layers:** The first layer processes the input image in 3x3 chunks, extracting local features.
 The second layer refines these features before passing them to fully connected layers.